Naoghuman/articles/Overview Naoghuman's JavaFX projects in GitHub/Overview-Naoghuman's-JavaFX-projects-in-GitHub.md

 ```

 put also the file `log4j2.xml` into the default resource package `src/main/resources`
 in your project.
-Then logging is simple:
+Then logging is really simple like:
 ```java
 public static final void loadResourcesInCache() {
     LoggerFacade.getDefault().debug(TemplateLoader.class, "Load resources in cache"); // NOI18N